manwar/theweeklychallenge/content/blog/git-show.md

 You can't just search the entire log, if you are only interested in the change to a particular file.

-This is where the magic happens as show below:
+This is where the magic happens as shown below:

 <br>